Refer a Friend

 5. Lean UX: Applying Lean Principles to Improve User Experience, by Jeff Gothelf.

 Refunds will be provided up to 14 days in advance.
-Alternatively, you will be able to sign to our next training course since we plan on running two courses per year.
+Alternatively, you will be able to sign to our next UX training, since we plan on running two to three courses per year.

 Yes.
-Group discounts are available.
+Group discounts are available for our UX design courses based in London.
 You should enquire for more information if you seek group discounts.

-Slides from the lectures will be provided, you will also be able contact the teachers if you have any questions.
+Slides from the UX lectures will be provided, you will also be able to contact the teachers if you have any questions.

-Invoice can be provided on request.
+Invoice can be provided on request for any of our UX Design Courses.
 Please contact us for more information.

-This is a one day per week course which will begin at 6:00 pm and end at 8:30 pm.
+The part-time UX Design Courses will run one day per week in the evenings in Central London.
+The UX courses usually begin at 6:00 pm and end at 8:30 pm.

 Tim Penton – Trading Skills